mwaugh0328/welfare-rural-urban-migration/calibration/README.md

 ### Calibration

 This section describes basic computations, the calibration approach, and then describes the computational elements behind the computation of the model.
-Much of the code in this section exploits bespoke elements to speed up the that do not work in other folders.
+M

 ### Basic Computations
 ---